gauravneu/JavaConcepts/MultiThreading/ReadMe.md

 Similarly, for read volatile variable is read first and then others are read.
 The ordering can't be changed.
 Ref: https://youtu.be/oY14UyP61F8 16:12

+Volatile keyword alone is not enough.
+It needs "synchronized" keyword.

 Synchronized Visibility Guarantee:
 For variables inside synchronized block, everytime thread reads these values, these values would be refreshed from main memory.

 Ref: https://youtu.be/oY14UyP61F8 19:07